Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/5-orientation.md

 # AWS API - Certificate Authority Trust

 Combine will require that you configure the private Certificate Authority in your Trust Chain before you can call an AWS API Endpoint.
-This can be accomplished
+The process to do this varies based on your server tooling and server operating system.

+If you would like to quickly test this using the AWS CLI you can set a temporary environment variable like this:

+`export AWS_CA_BUNDLE=<path to ca-chain.cert.pem>`

+This will allow you run AWS CLI commands against the emulated AWS API Endpoints to confirm your network configuration is healthy.

 # AWS API - Rewriting